Halo-Lab/settimeout/README.md

 ### Simemap updates

-Every time you add new letter, remember to update `sitemap.xml`.
-It is necessary to inform Google about new content issue, and you can do it with updated and actual `sitemap.xml`.
-To update site map, run:
+Remember to update the `sitemap.xml` file every time you add a new letter.
+It is necessary to inform Google about the new content issue, and you can do it with updated and actual `sitemap.xml`.
+To update it, run:

 ```
  make build_sitemap
 ```

  Then push updated `sitemap.xml` to the repository.

 ## Word from authors